The Powell Memo Revisited

 Justice, it seems, is hard to find.
 Thousands of grassroots organizations across the country seek justice for their concerns.
-In the US, over 13,785 nonprofits work for civil rights and social justice.
+In the US, some 13,785 nonprofits work for civil rights and social justice.
 Organizations focused on international justice such as peace, refugees, and international aid number 23,532.
-Environmental groups number 27,402.
+There are 27,402 environmental groups.

 From peace to prison, the environment to economic inequality, many Americans fight for their cause, plead for justice.
 The dynamic is similar in other countries.